census-instrumentation/opencensus-go/README.md

 Tags represent propagated key values.
-They can propagated using context.Context in the same process or can be encoded to be transmitted on wire and decoded back to a tags.Map at the destination.
+They can propagated using context.Context in the same process or can be encoded to be transmitted on wire and decoded back to a tag.Map at the destination.

 ### Getting a key by a name